 1. When your thread gets down to about 6” (to estimate it, think of the length of a dollar bill), remove the needle and cut a new length of thread.

-2. Tie a slip knot in one end of the new thread, make the loop small and leave at least a 6” tail. [watch this short video for a slip knot demonstration How to add thread to your beadwork using a slipknot]
+2. Tie a slip knot in one end of the new thread, make the loop small and leave at least a 6” tail. [watch this short video for a slip knot demonstration https://www.youtube.com/watch?v=m7l36e6pwQQ]

 3. Thread the old thread through the loop in the slip knot, placing the loop next to the bead, and tighten the slip knot around the old thread.
 You should hear and/or feel a distinct snap as the knot tightens.
 Tug on the threads to test the not and make sure it holds.